maxlauhi/webapps/README.md

 this is Hash Login module!

-It stored by sqlite3
+It stored by mysql. # update to mysql from sqlite3

-and using python!
+mysql-connector-python is used for this cause.